ember-learn/guides-source/guides/release/components-update/component-state.md

 Based on what we've already learned, we'll need:

-- A piece of state that represents the number to multiply the `count` by (the `multiple`)
+- A `multiple`, a piece of state that represents the number to multiply the `count` by
 - An action to double the `multiple`
 - A button in the template that calls the action

 But we'll also need a way to multiply the `count` by the `multiple` and show it in the template.

 Let's start with what we know already.
-Add the `multiple` tracked property and an action called `double` that doubles the `multiple`.
+We'll add the `multiple` tracked property and an action called `double` that doubles the `multiple`.

 ```js {data-filename="app/components/counter.js" data-diff="+7,+9,+10,+11,+12"}
 import Component from "@glimmer/component";